FIDUCEO/FCDR_MVIRISRF/srf/README.md

 **3rd column**
 :  Uncertainty of the relative spectral response

-**4th and subsequent `N - 1` columns**
+**Subsequent `N` columns**
 :  Spectral error covariance matrix of the relative spectral response

-The difference between the spectral wavelenghts of successive records (or rows) is `R`.
-The difference between the spectral wavelengths associated with successive columns of the spectral error covariance matrix is `R`.
+The difference between the spectral wavelengths associated with successive columns of the spectral error covariance matrix is `R`, too.